-Class size of 20 is in keeping with best practices for DL courses, thus an enrollment cap of 20 is agreed upon by both parties.
+Class size of 20 is in keeping with best practices for DL courses, thus an enrollment cap of 20 is generally agreed upon by both parties, exceptions per subject matter and course delivery are expected and acceptable.

-(d) Faculty Teaching Load
+5. Faculty Teaching Load

-Full-time faculty teaching distance learning classes are subject to the same workload conditions as faculty teaching traditional, face-to-face courses.
+- (a) Full-time faculty teaching distance learning classes are subject to the same workload conditions as faculty teaching traditional, face-to-face courses.
 Twenty-four credits per academic year comprise a full-time teaching load.
 No current faculty member shall be required to teach DL courses.
-Faculty teaching on-line classes shall be afforded the same rights and obligations associated with traditional, face-to-face classes.
+Faculty teaching on-line classes shall be afforded the same rights and obligations associated with traditional, face-to-face classes. - (b) The Continuing Education Unit at SACE operates independent of the Academic Units on Main-Campus and at SACE.
+As such, full-time faculty can elect to offer courses through the continuing education independent of their contractual workload under this Collective Bargaining Agreement.